ksnyder2452/cast/CONTRIBUTING.md

 To be determined

 ## Join The Project Team
-Send an email request to castscrt@gmail.com to join the Project Team.
+Send an email request to <castscrt@gmail.com> to join the CAST Project Team.
 We will review your request and reply as soon as possible.
 All help is appreciated!

 ## Attribution
 This guide is based on the [contributing.md](https://contributing.md/generator)!